Cellularity and subdivision of KLR and weighted KLRW algebras: Weighted KLRW algebras

 A \emph{crossing} in a diagram is a point where two strings intersect.
 The right-hand diagram in \autoref{E:GoodCrossings} shows how we draw crossings.

-A \emph{dot} on a string is a distinguished point on the string that is not on any crossing or on either end point of the string.
+A \emph{dot} on a string is a distinguished point on the string that is not on any crossing or on either endpoint of the string.
 We illustrate dots on strings as follows:

 If $\str\map{[0,1]}\R\times[0,1]$ is a string with $\str(t)=\bigl(\str^{\prime}(t),t\bigr)$ and $\sigma\in\R$, then the \emph{$\sigma$-shift} of $\str$ is the string $\str+\sigma\map{[0,1]}\R\times[0,1]$ given by $(\str+\sigma)(t)=\bigl(\str^{\prime}(t)+\sigma,t\bigr)$, for $t\in[0,1]$.